odysseyhack/mvp-workshop/README.md

 * Public Dashboard - Used by Public users
 * Private Dashboard - Used by Validators

+#### User Stories
+* As a Validator ISBAT propose new validator that should enter the system by providing the name, last name, email
+* As a Validator ISBAT accept or reject request for the new validator - ⅔ of votes is needed for accepting request
+* As a Validator ISBAT propose revoking access for another validator
+* As a Validator ISBAT accept or reject request for revoking access of another validator - ⅔ of votes is needed for accepting request
+* As a Validator ISBAT propose adding new green device producer to the system by providing Producer, Model and Maximum Output
+* As a Validator ISBAT accept or reject new device - ⅔ of votes is needed for accepting request
+* As a Validator ISBAT see all green energy outputs and recheck the “risky” outputs by marking them for re-validation process
+* As a User ISBAT register my house by providing geo location and adding all green devices that I have installed
+* As a User ISBAT add new green device or remove the existing one
+* As a User ISBAT see all green energy outputs

 #### Public Dashboard

 ![Public Dashboard Home Screen](/screenshots/1_Home.png)

 ![Public Dashboard My Installations](/screenshots/2_MyInstallations.png)